mattbrailsford/umbraco-fluidity/docs/_pages/01-overview-01-installation.md

 PM> Install-Package Our.Umbraco.Fluidity
 ````

-Alternatively you can search for “Our.Umbraco.Fluidity” within the NuGet Package Manager interface.
+Alternatively you can search for **Our.Umbraco.Fluidity** within the NuGet Package Manager interface.

 [SCREENSHOT - Nuget package manager search]